jovanooovic/jovanooovic.github.io/README.md

 Research Assistant @ the University of Texas at Arlington
   - Lead researcher on a three-year, $490,000 National Science Foundation grant, driving efforts to optimize software testing by minimizing redundant checks on unchanged code resulting in six peer-reviewed publications, with an additional paper under submission.
   - Spearheaded multiple research projects from inception to completion—defining research goals, retrieving and preparing data, conducting in-depth exploratory analysis, developing data models, and automating workflows for efficiency and scalability.
-  - Presented research findings at international conferences, effectively communicating complex concepts to a global audience and driving discussions on advancements in formal methods and software engineering.
+  - Presented research findings at international conferences, effectively communicating complex concepts to a global audience and driving discussions on formal methods and software engineering advancements.

 Teaching Assistant @ the University of Texas at Arlington
   - Led a diverse group of undergraduate and graduate students, fostering a deep understanding of advanced software engineering and discrete structures through structured guidance, mentorship, and hands-on problem-solving.